Certification - Deaths

 The Coroner needs the input of the relevant doctor – either GP or hospital – as to whether they are able to determine a cause of death to put on the MCCD.
 Until a GP (or hospital doctor) has made this decision, the Coroner’s office is unable to progress with any investigations that might be needed if they cannot issue.

-Conversations can be held between Coroner’s Officers (or even the Coroner directly, in North East Hampshire) and GPs in relation to the cause of death and whether they can issue a certificate, however this is only advice and neither Officers nor the Coroner can tell a GP or Doctor what to write.
+Conversations can be held between Coroner’s Officers and GPs in relation to the cause of death and whether they can issue a certificate, however this is only advice and neither Officers nor the Coroner can tell a GP or Doctor what to write.
 The GP will use their knowledge and that contained within the patient record to decide whether they can determine a cause of death.

 If the GP feels happy to issue an MCCD – then do so

-If the GP feels unable to determine a cause of death to write on the MCCD and/ or has not seen the patient within the last 14 days – refer to the Coroner for advice
+If the GP feels unable to determine a cause of death to write on the MCCD and/ or is not in a position to issue the certificate in line with the current regulations around attending the deceased– refer to the Coroner for advice

 If the GP suspects the death is unnatural then refer to the Coroner